CSC207-UofT/plannr/phase2/design_document.md

 ***

 ## Clean Architecture
+*NOTE: Presentation for phase 2 is out of date and does not match with the final submission.

 ### Clean Architecture Discussion
 ![alt text](https://github.com/CSC207-UofT/course-project-generic-name-1/blob/design_doc/phase2/images/uml_diagram.png "UML Diagram")
-Our program is consistent with Clean Architecture because, as we can see with the general UML diagram given above, we made sure that the Entities were unaware of the Use Cases, the Use Cases are unaware of the Controllers/Presenters/Gateways, and the Controllers/Presenters are unaware of the Activities.
-If we wanted to violate Clean Architecture, such as a Use Case class like EventManager saving an entity to a database, we used interfaces instead of directly calling the class implementation.
-For example, EventManager creates an event and wants to save it to the database, it would be a violation of clean architecture for EventManager to directly call EventGateway, so instead, we made an interface called EventGatewayInterface, which is what the EventManager uses to save to the database and pass a EventGateway object to it through the controller.
-That way EventManager remains unaware of the outer layer, such as the Controller and the Gateway.
-The flow goes from the activities to the controller to the use case, through the boundary interfaces, to the entities back to the use cases, then presenter, the activity and finally the UI.
+Our program is consistent with Clean Architecture because, as we can see with the general CRC diagram given above, we made sure that the Entities were unaware of the Use Cases, and the Use Cases are unaware of the Activities.
+If we wanted to violate Clean Architecture, such as a Use Case class like `AddSchoolEvent` saving a `SchoolEvent` entity to a database, we used interfaces instead of directly calling the class implementation.
+For example, `AddSchoolEvent` creates an event and wants to save it to the database, it would be a violation of clean architecture for `AddSchoolEvent` to directly call `EventGateway`, so instead, we made an interface called `EventGatewayInterface`, which is what `AddSchoolEvent` uses to save to the database and pass a `EventGateway` object to it through the activity.
+That way `AddSchoolEvent` remains unaware of the outer layer, such as the Controller and the Gateway.
+The flow goes from the activities to the use cases to the entities, and back to the use cases and then activities and finally the UI.

 ### Scenario Walk-Through that shows Clean Architecture

-<u>Scenario:</u> The user arrives at the main page, which displays their list of events taking place that day
+<u>Scenario:</u> The user arrives at the main page, which displays their list of events taking place that day and has
-and has the option to sort the event list, which can be displayed list by date-time or by priority.
+the option to sort the event list, which can be displayed list by date-time or by priority.
 By default, it is first shown to be sorted by date.

 In this scenario, we start at the UI, where the user can see their list of events sorted by date or by priority.
-To start, the MainActivity class tells the MainController, the controller for the main view, that the user wants their list of today's events to be displayed and sorted by date.
-So, the controller then uses the EventInputBoundary interface to tell the EventManager use class to retrieve today's events and sort them by date.
-Afterwards, EventManager sends that information over to the MainPresenter.
-This presenter class formats the list of events to be presentable for the UI for the main view through the MainPresenter output boundary interface.
-The MainPresenter then formats the list of event objects into something Android can print and display, which is then sent to MainActivity who just displays the result.
+To start, the `MainActivity` class calls the `GetEventsOfDate` use case class and then the `SortEvents` use case class based on what whether the user wants to sort by date or by priority.
+SortEvents then returns the sorted list which the `MainActivity` then formats into Android text.

 ### Dependency Rule (w/ an example)

 As stated above, each layer of Clean Architecture in our program is unaware of the outer layers.
-That is, the entities do not depend on nor are aware of the uses cases, which are not aware of the controllers, presenters and gateways, who are not aware of the UI and SQLite database.
+That is, the entities do not depend on nor are aware of the uses cases, which are not aware of gateways and activities.

-For example, the use case class EventManager saves events to the database using not EventGateway, a gateway class, but instead EventGatewayInterface, which is an interface implemented by EventGateway.
-This prevents a violation of clean architecture from happening since EventManager remains unaware and independent of any gateway classes.
+For example, the use case class `AddSchoolEvent` saves events to the database using not `EventGateway`, a gateway class, but instead `EventGatewayInterface`, which is an interface implemented by `EventGateway`.
+This prevents a violation of clean architecture from happening since `AddSchoolEvent` remains unaware and independent of any gateway classes.
 Therefore, the dependencies still point inwards when looking at the clean architecture circle.

+### What we did not implement
+As mentioned earlier in the SOLID principle section.
+If we had more time, we would have made it so that each Android Activity would have its own ViewModel, that way the Android activities would only be responsible for sending in user input and printing out user case output for their respective views.
+At the moment, the activities do the jobs of both the controllers and presenters.
+We were told to decouple those two things in our phase 1 feedback but were unable to do it.
+Some classes discussed may have been removed in order to find a working version of our app.

 ## Design Patterns